Safety ' What to do if'

 If you think you or someone you know has been spiked:

-If it feels like a medical emergency: Alert a steward or a security person wearing a tabard who will know the way to the nearest medical facility and will be able to contact Medical by radio
+If it feels like a medical emergency: Alert a steward or a security person wearing a high-vis who will know the way to the nearest medical facility and will be able to contact Medical by radio.

 If you are able, get to your nearest Welfare or Medical facility.
-They will be able to treat your symptoms.
+They will be able to advise and support.
 If you still have your drink, they will be able to test it for spiking:

 In partnership with our bar provider, we are ensuring all staff (including our security teams) are briefed on what to be aware of with regards to spiking.
 Please report any suspicious activity to security or bar staff.